 Relational and non-relational databases are used by businesses to store, retrieve, and analyze data.
 Learn how these two database types differ from each other.

-In a relational database, data is contained within a table, which is then linked to data contained within other tables through the use of unique identifying “keys.”
-Specifically, relationships between tables are formed when a “primary key,” which uniquely identifies a row in one table, connects with a “foreign key” identifying a row of data in another table.
+In a relational database, data is contained within a table, which is then linked to data contained within other tables through the use of unique identifying keys.
+Specifically, relationships between tables are formed when a primary key, which uniquely identifies a row in one table, connects with a foreign key identifying a row of data in another table.

 Read more: Relational Database: What It Is and Why It’s Important

-There are several ways to create non-relational databases.
-Some of the most common approaches include using key-value data stores, column-family data stores, graph data stores, and document data stores.
 Non-relational databases are said to be NoSQL, meaning that they don’t use Structured Query Language, even though many NoSQL databases do support SQL queries.

 MongoDB